-Seeking a Green Card so You Can Work: Know Your Options for Permanent Residency
+Seeking a Green Card Through Work: Know Your Options for Permanent Residency

-Job-related Green Cards can be gained if you are offered employment by a United States company, or for specialized jobs.
-Obtaining a Green Card grants you permanent residence within the United States, and can open up many more opportunities.
-At Millar & Hayes, our Seattle green card lawyers can help you through the process, avoiding pitfalls and mistakes which can sometimes cause delays and denials.
+Certain types of employment in the United States may provide the opportunity to apply for a green card.
+Obtaining a green card grants you permanent residence in the United States, and can open up many more opportunities, including the possibility of applying to become a U.S. citizen in the future.
+At Millar & Hayes, our Seattle lawyers can help you through the process, avoiding pitfalls and mistakes that can sometimes cause delays and denials.

 Obtaining a Green Card